Greenhouse Farming in Nigeria

-Greenhouse farming is very profitable and has become very popular in countries like Netherland, Belgium, New Zealand, and Germany etc. For instance, Netherland have over 3,000 greenhouse companies that operate over 9,000 hectares of greenhouses and employ some 150,000 workers producing €7.2 billion worth of vegetables, fruits, plants and flowers.
+Greenhouse farming is very profitable and has become very popular in countries like Netherland, Belgium, New Zealand, and Germany etc. For instance, Netherland have over 3,000 greenhouse companies that operate over 9,000 hectares of greenhouses and employ some 150,000 workers producing over €7.2 billion worth of vegetables, fruits, plants and flowers.

 Greenhouse farming is gradually finding its footing in Nigeria too.
 For example, Taraba State is in the process of setting up a very large greenhouse farm which is going to employ over 300 youths.
 Also, many individuals and private organizations are embracing greenhouse farming in Nigeria.

 There are many advantages of growing crops and plants in a greenhouse.
 Some of these advantages are:

 - Plants are protected from unfavorable weather conditions that affect their growth

 - Plant environment are better managed to reduce the harmful effect of pest and diseases

 - Plants can be grown and made available throughout the year

 - Plants and crop can be grown in commercial quantities in urban areas or in the city